paleolimbot/pyosmroute/README.md

 ## Installation

-The **Python 3** package `pyosmroute` depends on two Python modules: `numpy` and `psycopg2`.
-Both are available via `pip` (may be `pip3` on Mac).
-The interface to the `pyosmroute` package is the package itself, imported like any Python module, but for debugging it is usually easier to use the command line or R interfaces that are als provided
+The Python package `pyosmroute` depends on two Python modules: `numpy` and `psycopg2` (when using `pypy` the appropriate package is `psycopg2cffi`).
+All are available via `pip` except `numpy` for `pypy`, which requires [special instructions](http://pypy.org/download.html#installing-numpy).
+The interface to the `pyosmroute` package is the package itself, imported like any Python module, but for debugging it is usually easier to use the command line or R interfaces that are also provided

 ### Setting up the OSM Database